 - Yeast extracts.

-Common side effects include dizziness, nausea, stomach pain, constipation, skin rash or irritation, and sleep problems.
+Common side effects of Eldepryl include dizziness, nausea, stomach pain, constipation, skin rash or irritation, and sleep problems.